jm1021/church-of-jesus-christ/_posts/2025-11-30-living-witness.md

 ## Living Water Continues

+After Tamara passed, my next step in life was raising a 16-year-old, a 15-year-old, and a 7-year-old as a widower.
+In moments of grief, the veil becomes very thin.
+I had tender mercies during that time—one where the Savior visited me in a dream, and another where I felt Tamara at my bedside in a way that was unmistakably real.
-My next step was raising 16, 15, 7 year old as a widower.
-The veil is thin in those moments of grief.
-I have tender mercy experience with Jesus visiting me in a dream and very real expience with Tamara at my bedside.
-In these times I was working but the Spirit of God was close.
+During those years, I was working and carrying responsibilities, but the Spirit of God was close.

-My experinces with the spirit were not necessarily my childrens or their friends experiences.
-Me being a Living Witness for my children has always been difficult.
-They may see solace or grief, and how they interpet it is through their own lense.
-Why is Dad ...?
-I was able to obtain an Opair from France, a return missionary, who came to San Diego.
-This is a one-in-a-million blessing that could not be ignored by me.
+My experiences with the Spirit were not always my children’s experiences.
+Being a **Living Witness** to them has been one of the hardest things I have ever done.
+They have their own lenses, their own grief, their own questions.
+Sometimes all they could see was, *“Why is Dad…?”*
+And yet, even in that struggle, the Lord provided miracles.

+One miracle was an au pair from France—a recently returned missionary—who came to San Diego and helped stabilize our home and brought light to my children.
+It was a one-in-a-million blessing I could not ignore.

-Then after a year there was dating again, sometimes I was wondering if I were 46 or 25 was often the question.
-I even was co-dating with Trent and Corey, as we all enrolled in the West Coast Swing and Salsa together with are girlfriend dance partners.
+Then, after a year, I began dating again.
+At times I wondered whether I was 46 or 25.
+I even ended up “co-dating” with Trent and Corey as we all took West Coast Swing and Salsa together with our girlfriends.
+It was a strange and joyful chapter—but still part of the Living Water that kept pushing life forward.

+---

+### A New Miracle — Lora

-The Living Christ manifested a new miracle Lora, I really looked at her in a new way when we talked in the Celestial Room at the San Diego Temple.
-Lora was presented to me as a new angel in that momemnt.
-That and a future Temple visit and car ride helped me understand that the Living Christ provides miracles, I shout horay through my sun roof that evening.
+The Living Christ manifested another miracle in my life: **Lora**.

+I remember looking at her differently when we talked in the Celestial Room of the San Diego Temple.
-Lora and I have 19 years of adventures under our belt and we look forward to 2026, these years brought Tiernan to me and Shay to us.
-2027 will be Shay's graduation and the end of 40 years of parenting minors.
-During this time, I changed from Tech to EdTech and I am in my 7th year of teaching, including Shay a a student for 2-years of CompSci.
-The miracle of find Lora and experience a new family defy all my perceptions, but as I reflect on the years it must be his plan to increas my ability to be a Living Witness.

-Directions change, but a my center continues on the Living Christ, recognizing his Living Water.
-Lora and I hope to cellebrate our 20th year in Europe and my hope is we will all (including Shay) will be missionaries in 2027.
-I hope Shay and all my children continue to adopt a philosophy of being a Living Witness and see what comes.
+In that moment, she was presented to me as a new angel in my life—a gift.
+Another temple visit, and a long car ride afterward, helped me understand that the Living Christ still provides miracles.
+I literally shouted “hooray” through my sunroof that night.

+Lora and I now have 19 years of adventures behind us, and we are looking forward to 2026.
+These years brought **Tiernan** into my life and **Shay** into ours.
+In 2027, Shay will graduate, marking the end of **forty years of parenting minors**.

+During this time, I moved from tech into full-time Computer Science teaching.
+I am now in my seventh year—and I have been blessed to have Shay as a student for a near two years of computer science.
+The miracle of finding Lora, creating a new family, and watching all these connections grow has changed every expectation I once had about life.
+Looking back, I can see that it has been the Lord’s way of increasing my capacity to be a **Living Witness**.

+---

+### Looking Forward

+Directions in life change, but my center remains the same:
+**The Living Christ**
+and
+**His Living Water**.

+Lora and I hope to celebrate our 20th anniversary in Europe.
+And in 2027, we hope to serve a mission together.
+My hope is that Shay will serve too, and that all my children—even in their doubts or questions—will continue to embrace the idea of becoming **Living Witnesses**, each in their own way, and see what the Lord will do with their lives.

+Because my children are already Living Witnesses to me.
+Every one of them.
+Their lives, their goodness, their growth—whether they see it or not—testify of God’s hand.

+And Lora… you are a special part of this story.
+You have been a miracle, a partner, and a witness of Christ’s love in my life.

+---

+### My Testimony

-My testimony is, Life is good with Jesus in the middle,
+**Life is good with Jesus in the middle.**
+He is the Living Christ,

+---

+Jesus sought me when a stranger,
+Wand’ring from the fold of God;

+--

+Let Thy goodness, like a fetter,
+Bind my wand’ring heart to Thee.
+Prone to wander, Lord, I feel it,
+Prone to leave the God I love.
+Here’s my heart, O take and seal it;
+Seal it for Thy courts above.

+---

+Jesus provides us influence is the Living Water,
+and each of us is invited to take it up, and become a Living Witness of His goodness.